cirla/FunWithComputers/_posts/2017-12-21-do-androids-dream-of-electric-blue.md

 ## Journey's End (#BAC9D6)

-For now it's time to climb back out of the rabbit hole, but maybe one day we can [teach our algorithm about puns](https://arxiv.org/pdf/1704.08224.pdf).
+For now it's time to climb back out of the rabbit hole, but maybe one day we can [teach our algorithm about puns](https://arxiv.org/pdf/1704.08224.pdf) (or even just include homophones in addition to synonyms to increase the likelihood of accidental puns).

 Thanks for humoring me and go have some [fun with computers]({{ site.url }}{{ site.baseurl }}/).